Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 2. Create an `esp` directory in your home `%USERPROFILE%` directory, e.g. `C:\Users\<your-user-name>`.

 3. Download and install the Silicon Labs [CP210x USB to UART VCP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+The driver zip file contains x64 and x86 versions of the installer.
+Most modern PCs run 64-bit Windows and should use the x64 version of the VCP driver.
+If you run a 32-bit version of Windows, use the x86 version of the driver.
+(You can determine if your computer is running a 64-bit version of Windows by checking "About your PC" in System Settings.)

 4. Download the [esptool](https://github.com/igrr/esptool-ck/releases/download/0.4.13/esptool-0.4.13-win32.zip).
 Unzip the archive and copy the `esptool.exe` executable from the `esptool-0.4.13-win32` directory into the `esp` directory.